+- The majority of Newsrooms lean way left, and the majority of the left would agree with him.
 There's been dozens of articles written by the left on how America is NOT exceptional, and we should be more like Europe.
 (And by this, they mean more trickle-down government programs).
-So it's not some counter-culture radical idea to spew what the herd thinks to the herd.
-Thus Jeff Daniel's, "we're not the greatest power [anymore], but we could be, if you just let us tax more", is about as shocking as bugs bunny claiming he likes dressing up in women's clothes and eating carrots.
+So it's not some counter-culture radical idea to spew what the herd thinks to that herd.
+Jeff Daniel's, "we're not the greatest power [anymore], but we could be, if you just let us tax more", is about as shocking as bugs bunny claiming he likes dressing up in women's clothes and eating carrots.

 They want to drown the scale of the abuse, and pretend that forcing others to spend their money on things they disagree with, isn't a valid complain, and doesn't have a consequence.
 At best that's a lie of omission, or a distraction.
 At worse, it's disinformation/propaganda.